Clemson–South Carolina rivalry: 2020: Game canceled

-2024: Latest Meeting and Both Teams Ranked with Playoff Hopes
+2024: Both Teams Ranked with Playoff Hopes

 In 2024, the two teams met in Memorial Stadium for the first match up with both teams ranked since 2013 – South Carolina was ranked No. 16 in the AP Poll and no. 15 in the CFP poll, and Clemson was ranked No. 12 in both.
 Clemson entered the game coming off three straight wins, and the Gamecocks came in having won five straight games.
 For South Carolina, winning would keep alive hopes for potentially going to the 12-team College Football Playoff with an at-large bid, whereas for Clemson a loss would more than likely keep them from gaining an at-large bid and force them to qualify via a less likely ACC Championship Game berth and victory.
 Clemson led 14–7 into the fourth quarter, but South Carolina scored the final 10 points, with freshman quarterback LaNorris Sellers rushing for the game-winning touchdown on a 3rd down and 16 with just over a minute left.
 Clemson drove deep into South Carolina territory for a potential tying or winning score on the ensuing drive, but a diving interception sealed the 17–14 win for the Gamecocks in the final seconds.
 Afterward and conversely to the stakes of the game, Clemson was included in College Football Playoff via the ACC championship route, whereas South Carolina was left out.
 Clemson subsequently lost in the first round of the playoffs to the Texas Longhorns.